And this is your rigorously vetted refugee guest host, Mark Stein.

 No?

-There's a surprise.
+Oh, there's a surprise.

-Uh well, now you can get an official Michelle Obama hashtag that automatically changes to whatever you need brought back.
+Well, now you can get an official Michelle Obama hashtag that automatically changes to whatever you need brought back.

-So you can have hashtag bring back our girls, hashtag bring back our humvees, hashtag bring back our Benghazi consular furniture.
+So you can have hashtag bring back our girls, hashtag bring back our Humvees, hashtag bring back our Benghazi consular furniture.

-If you're if you're looking for a presidential candidate, uh Jim Gilmore, George Pataki, and Jeb Bush, a price to clear, so be on the lookout for that.
+If you're looking for a presidential candidate, Jim Gilmore, George Pataki, and Jeb Bush are price to clear.

 Hey, Thanksgiving notwithstanding, it's the end of the week.

-The ice flows are swamping Palm Beach.
+The ice flows, the ice flows are swamping Palm Beach.

 Yes.